 - Review your routines: If you want to incorporate servant leadership in your business repertoire, review your routines and how they impact others.
 Are you doing something every day that benefits your team, or is your schedule full of bettering yourself?
 You may have to sacrifice exercise or email time to find ways to show genuine care for your team.
 Send a daily Slack message with an encouraging quote, schedule a weekly team lunch where you pick up the tab, or greet every team member when they enter the office.

 - Promote others: Get the spotlight off of you and put it on others.
 Promote your team members and their accomplishments.
 Have a manager co-lead the next staff meeting with you, create a digital board where your team can celebrate wins, or start your version of the “employee of the month.”
 More importantly, identify potential leaders within your team, give them responsibility, and compensate them for it.

 - Clean a bathroom: When was the last time you cleaned a bathroom?
 Sometimes doing the seemingly menial tasks within your organization will help ground you as a leader and communicate to your team that no job is more important than the other.
 No matter how successful your business becomes, don’t forget the things that got you there and the importance of every person within your team.

 Servant Leaders Learn

 Understand how to better lead your business by learning from the best.
-Visit our catalog of free training to learn the skills necessary to lead the various business sectors.
+Visit our catalog of free courses and more to learn the skills necessary to lead the various business sectors.
 From ecommerce to copywriting, our experienced practitioners will help you understand the foundations of running a business.